ntldstats/ntldstats_api/docs/source/stats.rst

 Statistic Information
 #####################

-All calls to **/stats/** endpoint only work with a paid API account.
+All calls to **/stats/** endpoint only work with a beta API account.

 TLD Statistics
 **************